Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I

 \subsubsection{Compact and bordered surfaces}

 All surfaces in this article are assumed to be oriented, connected and of finite type (with a finitely generated fundamental group).

 A \emph{compact hyperbolic surface} $X$ is a closed surface equipped with a Riemannian metric of constant curvature $-1$.
 The topology of $X$ is therefore entirely determined by its genus $g \geq 2$.
-By the Gauss--Bonnet formula, $X$ has finite area, equal to $2 \pi |\chi_X|$, where $\chi_X = 2-2g < 0$ is the Euler characteristic of $X$, which shall be denoted as $\chi_g$.
+By the Gauss--Bonnet formula, $X$ has finite area, equal to $2 \pi \chi(X)$, where $\chi(X) = 2g-2 > 0$ is the absolute Euler characteristic of $X$.

 The study of compact hyperbolic surfaces is the core focus of this article.
 However, in doing so, we will need to cut these surfaces along some simple closed geodesics -- which shall lead us to consider surfaces with a geodesic boundary.
 A \emph{bordered hyperbolic surface} is a surface equipped with a Riemannian metric of curvature $-1$, with a (finite) set of boundary components, labelled $\{1, \ldots, n\}$, which are either closed geodesics or cusps (which we will abusively refer to as components of length $0$).
 The signature of~$X$ is the pair $(g,n)$, where $g$ is its genus.
-The Gauss--Bonnet formula extends to this setting, with $\chi_X = 2-2g-n$.
+The Gauss--Bonnet formula extends to this setting, with $\chi(X) = 2g-2+n$.
 The case $n=0$ corresponds to the compact case above.